-Enter Moxi, a 4-foot-tall, 300-pound robot that travels between CHLA’s pharmacy and patient floors fulfilling medication requests.
-In its first two months in service, Moxi travelled more than 35 miles and saved hospital staffers 426 hours—time they were able to spend on higher-level tasks.
+Enter Moxi, a 4-foot-tall, 300-pound robot that travels between CHLA’s pharmacy and patient floors fulfilling medication requests 24 hours a day.
+In two and a half months, Moxi has made more than 1,400 deliveries, traveled 73 miles and saved staff 900 hours.

 The investment is paying off with patients and their families as well, as Moxi rapidly becomes a fixture of CHLA’s culture.
-“Here’s this giant robot toy that moves and beeps and is kind of a sci-fi thing running around the hospital—it’s bringing joy to these kids, which is exciting to see,” Kulkarni says.
-“That's a secondary value in a sense, but it's really important for us and what we do as a children's hospital in that it provides a level of distraction or escape for the patients.”
+“Here’s this giant robot toy that moves and beeps and is kind of a sci-fi thing running around the hospital—it’s bringing joy to these kids,” Kulkarni says.

 Future uses of health care robots